hsylife/SwiftyPickerPopover/README.md

 By using .setSize(width:, height:), we can override it or them.
 When you set nil to the parameter or don't specify it, the default will be used.

-A StringPickerPopover appears from the collectionView's cell:
+It appears from the collectionView's cell:
 ```swift
 func collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath) {